domo-domino-desu/toc-20260824-zh/README.md

 2023-Jul-24  JH Version 1.10, incorporating feedback from other teachers and providing a paper copy.
 2025-July-10 JH Version 2.0.
 New Topics, including Cook-Levin.
-Many bugs corrected, particlarly in exercises.
+Many bugs corrected, particularly in exercises.
+2025-Aug-08 JH Version 2.04.
+Paper version uploaded to Amazon KDP.